David Abraham (historian): Career

 Abraham taught German and European history at Princeton University from 1977 to 1985.
 After transitioning to law, he clerked for Judge Leonard Garth of the United States Court of Appeals for the Third Circuit from 1989 to 1990 and then worked as an associate at Simpson Thacher & Bartlett in New York City.

 In 1991, he joined the faculty at the University of Miami School of Law, becoming a full Professor in 1996 and later Professor Emeritus.
 He has taught courses in Labor and Employment Law, Property Law, Immigration Law, and Jurisprudence and Political Theory.
 He has also lectured internationally at institutions such as the University of Tübingen, Deakin University, the Jena Center for 20th Century History, and the University of Ulster.In addition to several professional organizations, Abraham is active in Israel-Palestine work and is on the regional and national executive boards of Partners for a Progressive Israel and JSt as well as working in Standing Together and If Not Now.

 Research and publications

 Abraham's research focuses on law, history, and political economy.
 His seminal work, The Collapse of the Weimar Republic: Political Economy and Crisis, explores the social-democratic efforts to establish a welfare state in interwar Germany and how elite interests contributed to the rise of the Nazis.
-Though widely accepted, his argument, rooted in neo-Marxism, faced criticism from some scholars.
+Though widely accepted, his argument, rooted in neo-Marxism, faced criticism from some scholars, most notably Henry Ashby Turner.
 Drawing on Gramsci, Poulantzas, and the interwar socialist analysts, Abraham’s work stands in strong contrast to an ongoing apologetic conservative tradition.

 He has published in journals such as Law and Social Inquiry, Politics & Society, American Journal of Legal History, Citizenship Studies, and the International Journal of Constitutional Law.
 His most recent book, Wer gehört zu uns?
 Who Belongs to “Us” (2019), examines immigration, integration, and solidarity in the welfare state.